 Address: Viale di Trastevere 50

-€ | Casual | Outdoor Seating | Kids | Gelato
+€ | Casual | Outdoor Seating | Kid Friendly | Gelato

 Now, Fatamorgana would be considered an institution of Gelato.
-Everyone has their pick of the best and many local Romans and “would knowers” of Roman cuisine point to Fatamorgana.
+Everyone has their pick of the best and many local Romans and those in the know of Roman cuisine point to Fatamorgana.

 Address: Via Roma Libera, 11

-Need to Know About Dining in Rome
+Tips For Dining in Rome